mitchellston/database-portfolio/README.md

 ## Getting Started

-1. Create a .env file.
+1. Create a .env file
 ```
 # Since .env is gitignored, you can use .env.example to build a new `.env` file when you clone the repo.
 # Keep this file up-to-date when you add new variables to `.env`.